hyperledger-archives/sawtooth-docs-archive/docs/1.2/app_developers_guide/index.md

-This guide describes how to develop applications which run on top of the Hyperledger Sawtooth `core platform<Sawtooth core>`, primarily through the use of Sawtooth's provided SDKs and `REST API`.
+This guide describes how to develop applications which run on top of the Hyperledger Sawtooth core platform, primarily through the use of Sawtooth's provided SDKs and `REST API`.

-Topics include an overview of
-`Sawtooth transaction families<transaction family>`setting up an application development environment, learning Sawtooth concepts with an example client, and tutorials on using the Sawtooth SDKs to write the business logic for your application.
+Topics include an overview of Sawtooth transaction families setting up an application development environment, learning Sawtooth concepts with an example client, and tutorials on using the Sawtooth SDKs to write the business logic for your application.

 Sawtooth provides SDKs in several languages, including Python, Javascript, Go, C++, Java, and Rust.
 This guide has tutorials for using